orkilim/TAU-ItayInbal-server/README.md

   5.2 ```$ npm install``` to install all the used dependencies ALREADY in the project

 you have now downloaded the git repository to you local machine and downloaded and installed all the required dependancies(/libraries)

+__RUNNING THE SERVER:__

+ ALTHOUGH coming with the ```$ git clone``` done earlier in stage 5.1

+ check for the following line in the PACKAGE.JSON file, under "scripts"

+ "test": "jest --coverage --detectOpenHandles",
+ "dev": "nodemon index.js",
+ "start": "node server.js"

+ __usage:__

+ run the following commands in the terminal of the IDE (or the OS's command line after navigating to the proper folder)

+ for example when I use the commands it looks like so: C:\Users\Or\Desktop\TAU- work\Itay and Inbal's project\formcreator_server>npm run dev

+ commands:

+1. ```$ npm test``` - to run existing and to-be written tests

+2. ```$ npm run dev``` - to run/activate the server. use this command BEFORE using submitting http requests (be it through the UI/front-end/system interface OR Postman)

+__STOP THE RUNNING COMMAND WITH Ctrl+C on Windows or Linux__

 __saving changes in the code to this repository: